 Is the top DB questionable to play?
 Use a stud WR against their backup.

 Most importantly, use a Team Defense against the most turnover-prone QB out there.
-If that defense is playing at home, even better, but you have to depend on a couple of signal callers making horrible mistakes if you want your defense to come up with big FP totals.
+If that defense is playing at home, even better, but you have to depend on a couple of signal callers making horrible mistakes (Geno Smith and Matt Cassel come to mind) if you want your defense to come up with big FP totals.

 7. Late Swaps

 On DraftKings, you have the option of changing your lineup once the action starts.
 This is critical for large GPP formats, because if you get off to a great start during the 1 p.m. games, you may decide to swing for the fences instead of playing it safe and hoping to double or triple up your $27 investment.

 Let’s say your lineup has Aaron Rodgers ($8,600) and Alfred Morris ($5,500) slated to start at 4 p.m., with another safe play such as Jarvis Landry ($5,600) scheduled to play on Monday night.
 You might want to swap all three players out and opt for a trio with more upside, i.e. Teddy Bridgewater ($6,600), Jamaal Charles ($7,900), and Charles Johnson ($4,900).